 Here is our calligraphic assignment:

-a- Leave space for a Rustic Capital like the one you see above or below (it doesn't have to be as ornate).
+3- Leave space for a Rustic Capital like the one you see above or below (it doesn't have to be as ornate).
 This is going to drive the energy of your page.
 Think of it first, design it & rehearse it in a different sheet of paper.
 The rustic capital takes a good part of the left hand-side of your page.
 It's part illustration part lettering.
-Following the practice of the illuminists, leave the capital for last, once you have finished the text.
-This gives you a better part-to-whole sense of what you want.
+REMEMBER YOU LEAVE THIS FOR LAST (after you have finished the paragraph).

-c- See that each capital after the first rustica is smaller.
-Keep consistency with ascenders and descenders of capitals throughout.
-Don't improvise.
+7- See that each capital after the first rustica is smaller.
+DO NOT IMPROVISE!
 Better to achieve uniformity.
 LESS IS MORE!